-• Capo - Some acoustic hurdy-gurdies allow the player to lock one of the lower keys in a pressed state, effectively acting as a capo for all melody strings.
-This setting allows you to simulate that setup on the MidiGurdy, separately for each melody string.

-- Polyphonic Contrary to most acoustic hurdy-gurdies, you can choose to play the melody strings polyphonically.
-This means that when you press two or more keys at the same time, you will hear all notes simultaneously instead of just the note of the highest key. - Mode This setting controls how the physical controls (keyboard and crank) affect the sound generation on this string: - "Hurdy-Gurdy": this mode simulates a hurdy-gurdy.
-The string will only produce a sound if the crank is turned and the keyboard reacts similar to an acoustic hurdy-gurdy.
-This mode is the default for all "generic" Soundfonts (i.e. Soundfonts which were not specifically created for the MidiGurdy). - "MidiGurdy": this mode is very similar to the "Hurdy-Gurdy" mode, but adds extended sound control via the keyboard.
-This mode is mostly useful for Soundfonts which have been specifically created for the MidiGurdy and is the default for those Soundfonts. - "Keyboard": in this mode, the string can be played as if the MidiGurdy were a piano.
+- Capo Some acoustic hurdy-gurdies allow the player to lock one of the lower keys in a pressed state, effectively acting as a capo for all melody strings.
+This setting allows you to simulate that setup on the MidiGurdy, separately for each melody string. - Polyphonic Contrary to most acoustic hurdy-gurdies, you can choose to play the melody strings polyphonically.
+This means that when you press two or more keys at the same time, you will hear all notes simultaneously instead of just the note of the highest key. - Keyboard Mode If enabled, the keyboard works as if the MidiGurdy were a piano.
 Sound is only controlled via the keyboard and you don't need to turn the crank to hear a sound.
 The keyboard is velocity-sensitive, which means that the volume of the sound is dependent on how fast you press the keys.
+Please note that this mode is not available if the string is set to a hurdy-gurdy sound.